rotundasoftware/cartero/README.md

 	* Any bundle dependencies are resolved.
 	* In development mode, served assets are preprocessed, but not minified or concatenated.
 	* In production mode, served assets are preprocessed, minified and concatenated.
 * Use your preferred JavaScript module system (e.g. RequireJS, [Marionette](https://github.com/marionettejs/backbone.marionette) Modules).
-Cartero even supports even CommonJS via [Browserify](https://github.com/substack/node-browserify)!
+Cartero even supports CommonJS via [Browserify](https://github.com/substack/node-browserify)!
 * Include [Bower](http://bower.io/) packages as bundles.

 ## Overview